Fox-ML-infrastructure/Fox-v1-infra/LEGAL/CLA.md

 Competing Infrastructure Service

-Any software, platform, hosted service, or product whose primary purpose is to allow third parties to design, run, or manage their own machine learning, cross-sectional ML research, or ML workflows, including experiment orchestration, feature/target management, model training, evaluation, and related infrastructure.
+Any software, platform, hosted service, or product whose primary purpose is to allow third parties to design, run, or manage their own machine learning applications, cross-sectional ML workflows, or ML workflows, including experiment orchestration, feature/target management, model training, evaluation, and related infrastructure.

 Commercial Use